 It’s no secret that the automotive industry is a huge market, but few people know about the abundant opportunities available in the marine service industry.
-Plus, demand for these positions are growing like a swelling wave.
+Plus, demand for these positions is growing.

 Learn the Ins and Outs of Inboard and Outboard Engines

 Engines designed for the water are either located outside the hull of the boat, known as an outboard engine, or underneath the boat in the center of the vessel, known as an inboard engine.

 Marine service center technicians will work on a wide variety of these engine types.
 Outboard engines are typically removed from the boat and brought in for repairs, while inboard motors, which are larger in size, require an onboard evaluation.